Department of Energy to launch Abu Dhabi Water & Power Week in May 2026

 Abu Dhabi Water & Power Week will drive tangible progress in grid stability, inclusive growth, water innovation and technological advancement through supportive policies and strategic investments.
 Discussions will also explore how digital systems, artificial intelligence (AI) and smart infrastructure can enhance resilience and deliver future-proof solutions.

-Dr. Abdulla Humaid Al Jarwan, Chairman of DoE, said, “Guided by the directives of His Highness Sheikh Khaled bin Mohamed bin Zayed Al Nahyan, the DoE, in collaboration with strategic partners, is convening Abu Dhabi Water & Power Week to foster an environment where the broader water and energy ecosystem can advance its journey toward a sustainable and resilient future.”
+Dr Abdulla Humaid Al Jarwan, Chairman of DoE, said: “Guided by the directives of H.H.
+Sheikh Khaled bin Mohamed bin Zayed Al Nahyan, the DoE, in collaboration with strategic partners, is convening Abu Dhabi Water & Power Week to foster an environment where the broader water and energy ecosystem can advance its journey toward a sustainable and resilient future.”

 The platform will reinforce Abu Dhabi as the capital of power and water innovation, further establishing the emirate as a leading hub for the energy-water-technology nexus.
-It is underpinned by strategic partnerships across the energy and water sectors, bringing together leading institutions such as The Mohamed bin Zayed Water Initiative, ADQ, and TAQA, among others.
+It is underpinned by strategic partnerships across the energy and water sectors, bringing together leading institutions such as The Mohamed bin Zayed Water Initiative, TAQA, and ADQ, among others.

 As part of Abu Dhabi Water & Power Week, The Mohamed bin Zayed Water Initiative will convene its inaugural water innovation-focused summit, a dedicated platform bringing together global leaders, innovators, funders and policymakers to unlock next-generation technologies, financing mechanisms and partnerships that advance innovative approaches to addressing water scarcity.